SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![CourseSelect](./testImage/ManagerScreen/ManagerCourseSelect.PNG)

-- After selecting the course "Analisi Matematica II" taught by professor Landro Toscano I can see the buttons listing all possible options.
+- After selecting the course `Analisi Matematica II` taught by professor Landro Toscano I can see the buttons listing all possible options.

 ![SelectOptions](./testImage/ManagerScreen/ModeSelectAnalysisII.PNG)

-- If I click on the button "View Attendance of all Lectures" a message reporting that there are no statistics available is shown.
+- If I click on the button `View Attendance of all Lectures` a message reporting that there are no statistics available is shown.

 ![NoAttendance](./testImage/ManagerScreen/NoAttendance.PNG)

 ### Test 32 (A booking manager accesses the system to see statistics about in presence attendance)

-- Like a booking manager I need to put my credentials in the login form and then press the Login button.
+- Like a booking manager I need to put my credentials in the login form and then press the `Login` button.

 ![LoginForm](./testImage/ManagerScreen/ManagerLogin.PNG)